On 3-generated 6-transposition groups: Proof of the main theorem

-We further consider the corresponding factor group, using same notations for the images of elements.
+We now consider the corresponding quotient group, using same notation for the images of elements.
 Note that $1=a^z=xz^{yz}$, so $x \in \langle y,z \rangle$.
-Hence the factor group is isomorphic to $D_{12}$.
+Hence the quotient group is isomorphic to $D_{12}$.
 The proposition follows for even $n$.